BrandXX/open-webui/functions/unload_models_from_vram/README.md

 ## How It Works

-1. **User Confirmation:**
+1. **Trigger Action:**
-   When you trigger the function (by clicking the 'Unload Models from VRAM' icon near the 'Regenerate' icon), you'll be prompted with a message.
-Type `yes` to confirm you want to unload all loaded models.
+   Click the 'Unload Models from VRAM' button near the 'Regenerate' icon to immediately initiate unloading.
-   *Tip: Type "yes" like you really mean it!*

 2. **Retrieving Models:**
-   The function makes a GET request to `{OLLAMA_ENDPOINT}/api/ps` to fetch the list of loaded models.
-If nothing is found or an error occurs, it stops and displays a clear error message.
+   Makes a GET request to `{OLLAMA_ENDPOINT}/api/ps` to fetch loaded models.
+If none are found or an error occurs, a clear message is displayed.

 3. **Unloading Process:**
-   For each retrieved model, a POST request is sent to `{OLLAMA_ENDPOINT}/api/generate` with the payload `{ "model": model, "keep_alive": 0 }` to unload that model.
+   Sends a POST request to `{OLLAMA_ENDPOINT}/api/generate` with payload `{ "model": model, "keep_alive": 0 }` for each retrieved model to unload them.

 4. **Error Handling:**
-   If issues occur (such as a misconfigured endpoint, timeout, or connection error), the function emits a concise error message—like:
-   > "Endpoint error: The URL '...' appears to be misconfigured."
-   This guides you to quickly resolve the issue, while detailed logs are kept for troubleshooting.
+   Issues concise error messages for misconfigured endpoints, timeouts, or connection issues.
+Detailed logs are available for troubleshooting.

 5. **Feedback:**
-   Progress updates and final results are communicated back to you, so you’re always in the loop.
+   Progress updates and final results keep you informed every step of the way.

 ---

 ## Usage Instructions

-1. **Trigger the Function:**
+1. **Click and Go:**
-   Click the 'Unload Models from VRAM' icon located next to the 'Regenerate' icon at the bottom of your chat interface.
+   Simply click the 'Unload Models from VRAM' icon next to the 'Regenerate' button at the bottom of your chat interface.

-2. **Confirm Action:**
-   When prompted, type `yes` to confirm you want to unload the models.

-3. **Watch the Magic:**
-   The function retrieves the list of loaded models and proceeds to unload them one by one.
-Sit back, relax, and enjoy the clean VRAM!
+2. **Sit Back and Relax:**
+   Models unload immediately.
+No confirmation is required—watch your VRAM clear instantly!

 ---

 ## Code Overview

-The function is implemented in Python and leverages:
+The function is written in Python, utilizing:
-- **`requests`** for HTTP communications.
+- **`requests`** for HTTP communication.
-- **`pydantic`** for configuration management.
+- **`pydantic`** for managing configuration.
-- **`asyncio`** for handling asynchronous operations and user interactions via event callbacks.
+- **`asyncio`** for asynchronous operations and event-driven interactions.

-The source code is neatly organized to ensure that each step—from model retrieval to unloading—is handled efficiently, with clear debug logging for easy troubleshooting.
+Each step, from retrieving to unloading models, is handled efficiently and clearly logged for easy troubleshooting.

 ---

 ## Changelog

+- **Version 1.0.1**
+  - Removed confirmation prompt for streamlined operation.
+  - Maintained robust error handling and user feedback.

 - **Version 1.0.0**
   - Initial release.
-  - Robust error handling with clear emitter feedback.
+  - Robust error handling with emitter feedback.
-  - Detailed logging for troubleshooting.
+  - Detailed logging.
-  - Asynchronous operation for seamless integration in chat-based interfaces.
+  - Asynchronous design for chat integration.

 ---

 ## Contributions

-Contributions are more than welcome!
-If you have ideas, bug fixes, or improvements, feel free to fork the repository and submit a pull request.
-For more details, check out the [GitHub repository](https://github.com/BrandXX/open-webui/).
+Contributions are warmly welcomed!
+For improvements, bug fixes, or feature requests, please visit the [GitHub repository](https://github.com/BrandXX/open-webui/) to submit pull requests.

-- Note: I normally run solo so I'm new to contributors.
-If you’re interested in contributing, please bear with me while I work to better understand the process.
+*(Note: New to collaborating?
+No worries—let's learn and grow together!)*

 ---

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for further details.
+Licensed under the MIT License.
+See the LICENSE file for details.

 ---

 ## Acknowledgments

-A big shout-out to the Open-WebUI community and all contributors who continuously improve the tool.
-Thanks for making this project as awesome as it is!
+A special thank-you to the Open-WebUI community and contributors for your continuous enhancements.
+You're awesome!

 ---

-Happy unloading, and may your VRAM be ever light! 😄
+Happy unloading, and enjoy your tidy VRAM! 😄🚀